kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 A square-shaped area around a single building is cropped from the large aerial image tiles.
 The images are passed to an Machine Learning (ML) based solar-panel detection model which assigns to each pixel a solar-panel existence probability.

-The building outlines (i.e. the building roofs) combined with solar energy yield bitmaps provide the **potential** (i.e. maximimal possible) amount of energy.
+The building outlines (i.e. the building roofs) combined with solar energy yield bitmaps provide the **potential** (i.e. maximum possible) amount of energy.
 The segmentation results are combined with solar energy yield data as well.
-Together with some assumptions about the solar panel efficiency we use both to estimate the **actual** energy yield, as harnessed anually.
+Together with some assumptions about the solar panel efficiency we use both to estimate the **actual** energy yield, as harnessed annually.

 The information flows into a final tabular dataset (table in grey) which can be further employed to answer our introductory questions about installation rates of solar panels.